amadorcarlosa/AspireWithNuxtVersionTwo/DEPLOYMENT_SUMMARY.md

 1. Confirm the GitHub Actions workflow run completes successfully (Actions tab).
 2. If you want the frontend traffic to be served from a single domain, consider adding a reverse-proxy or routing rules in Azure Container Apps or fronting with Azure Front Door.
-3. Optionally update `apphost/AppHost.cs` to include the `AddDockerfile`/`AddNodeApp` registration for the frontend so the build/deploy pipeline automatically picks up the frontend as a service (if you prefer explicit resource mapping in `azure.yaml`).
+3. Updated `apphost/AppHost.cs` to include the frontend via `AddDockerfile("frontend", "../webapp")` so the frontend is registered as a container resource for Aspire/azd deployments.
+(Committed locally — push required.)
 4. Add monitoring/health checks to both the API and frontend Container Apps and configure alerts in Azure Monitor.

 ## Quick commands used during the process